hexabitzinc/H1BR6x-Firmware/README.md

 To preseve maximum code portability between projects, we advise you to:

-1- Keep all you custom source and header files in the *User* folder.
+1- Keep all your custom source and header files in the *User* folder.

-2- Add your code to the *FrontEndTask()* in *main.c* and add other custom function there including custom interrupt callbacks.
+2- Add your code to the *FrontEndTask()* in *main.c* and add other custom functions there including custom interrupt callbacks.

 3- Add any external header files you want to include to the *project.h* file.